jihad141004/ECE-1103_2310012/Assignments/Assignment_1.md

 In this assignment, we developed a banking menu system that allows users to select various options based on their needs.
 Additionally, we implemented input validation to handle incorrect entries, ensuring a smooth and error-free user experience.</div>

-## Assignment Name :
-Guess the Secret Number with Limited Attempts
+## Assignment Name :Guess the Secret Number with Limited Attempts
 Create a number guessing game where the program selects a random secret number between 1 and 50.
 The user has to guess the number, and they get unlimited attempts until they guess correctly.
 However, if they exceed 10 attempts, the game stops, and a message